T

 Food

-Fine dining, tasting menus, premium cocktails, and room service.
+Fine dining, tasting menus, high-end cafes, and room service.

 Transport

-Private car services, chauffeured vehicles, and premium ride-sharing options.
+Private car services, airport transfers, and frequent use of premium ride-sharing.

 Activities